RISE-MPIWG/rise_js_client/README.md

     const rise = require('./rise');

-in your js source code.
-You can also use it in the browser directly - in any case, please visit https://rise.mpiwg-berlin.mpg.de/jslib for a more complete, interactive description of this library.

 This will allow you to call RISE-specific functions.

+You can also use this library the 'old-school way' by linking to it using a script tag - for more information about this and for a more complete, interactive description of this library, please visit https://rise.mpiwg-berlin.mpg.de/jslib.
+To know more about the RISE & SHINE project, please visit our website at https://rise.mpiwg-berlin.mpg.de

 IMPORTANT: Your IP/Host will need to be whitelisted by the RISE instance you want to access - please contact pbelouin@mpiwg-berlin.mpg.de for more information about this.